 But if the gardens are Aranjuez most specific value, the Palace is also a playbook of architectural and decorative fashion: a Renaissance core designed by Juan Bautista de Toledo and decorated by the best marble sculptors; Baroque rooms (standing out Carlos II’s office with Luca Giordano’s vaults), Rococo, Neoclassical, Empire… and so on up to Isabelline’s Romantic style that prevails today as the last decoration layer.

-To visit the Palace, the town and to have a lesson on sculpture and landscaping in the gardens, we recommend a three hours visit, that can be completed with a visit to the Casa del Labrador, one of the most sumptuous pavilions of Spanish Royal sites.
+In order to visit the palace, the town and the gardens, we recommend a three hours visit, The tour can be completed with a visit to the Casa del Labrador, one of the most sumptuous pavilions of Spanish Royal sites.

 If you wish this private guided tour of Aranjuez, fill the form and we will contact you. .